Khunjerab Pass

+Near Khunjerab Pass, there is another pass known as Mutsjliga Pass, which stands at an elevation of 5314 m and is located at approximately 36.97374°N 75.2973°E.

 Etymology

-Its name is derived from two words of the local Wakhi language: "khun" means blood and "jerab" means a creek coming from a spring or waterfall.
+The word "خنجراب" in the local Wakhi language means 'waterfall house'.
+It is derived from two words, "خون"-"Khun" means house and "جراب"-"Jerab" means a creek coming from a spring or a waterfall.

 Notability

-The Khunjerab Pass is the highest paved international border crossing in the world and the highest point on the Karakoram Highway.
-The roadway across the pass was completed in 1982, and has superseded the unpaved Mintaka and Kilik passes as the primary passage across the Karakoram Range.
-The choice of Khunjerab Pass for Karakoram Highway was decided in 1966: China citing the fact that Mintaka would be more susceptible to air strikes, recommended the steeper Khunjerab Pass instead.
+The Khunjerab Pass holds several distinctions, including being the highest paved international border crossing globally and serving as the highest point along the Karakoram Highway.
+The construction of the road across this pass was completed in 1982, and it has since supplanted the previously unpaved Mintaka and Kilik passes as the principal route across the formidable Karakoram Range.

+The decision to use the Khunjerab Pass for the Karakoram Highway was made in 1966.
+China citing the fact that Mintaka would be more susceptible to air strikes, recommended the steeper Khunjerab Pass instead.

 On the Pakistani-administered side, the pass is 42 km from the National Park station and checkpoint in Dih, 75 km from the customs and immigration post in Sost, 270 km from Gilgit, and 870 km from Islamabad.